22 Solo Things To Do In Seoul For An Unforgettable Trip

 Ihwa Mural Village is a small neighbourhood with lots of murals.
 I loved walking around and taking photos.
 The area has a few places to eat, but it’s more about the murals.

-Don’t miss the Myeongdong Nanta Theater Show for an evening of laughter and entertainment!
+Don’t miss the Myeongdong Nanta Theatre Show for an evening of laughter and entertainment!
 There is no need to understand Korean—this nonverbal performance is a blend of comedy, drama, and culinary chaos.

 4. Dark Side of the City Ghost Walking Tour